l-zeuch/l-zeuch/README.md

 ## About me
 My name is Luca Zeuch, a high school student in the last year from Germany.
 My first programming experience started with Java, which was part of the curriculum in my computer science class - However I am good enough in C/C++ and Arduino, which I use in parallel.
 Mainly for "showing off" as my classmates like to say, but I think it is quite a good way to get the basic of your code down and then implement it in a high-level language.<br/>
 Programming started as a hobby of mine and it will ever be!
-Planned to make career in the software industry, however I do think that I am proficient enough for this.
+Planned to make career in the software industry, however I don't think that I am proficient enough for this.

 ## My "Projects"
 There aren't many things you could call a serious project, however here is a short list: